 Professional women in the corporate, government and not-for-profit sectors have been mentoring their indigenous sisters in financial management, leadership and marketing.
 Following a series of intensive workshops, the women have developed environmental projects with a social enterprise angle which will be presented at the State Library event.
 “We know women are great leaders, and we hope this ongoing initiative will give them the skills to transform their lives and those of future generations,” Ms James said.

-More information can be found on the Nature’s Leading Women website.
+More information can be found on the Global Sisters website.